mariaraileanu/majorproject/README.md

 # Major Project

-Please check the master branch to see the images used
+Please refer to the master branch to see the images used